JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ```

 ## [2.
 The space](@id Space)
-Agents.jl offers several possibilities for the space the agents live in, separated into discrete and continuous categories (notice that using a space is not actually necessary).
+Agents.jl offers several possibilities for the space the agents live in.

-The discrete possibilities, often summarized as `DiscreteSpace`, are
+In addition, the space types of Agents.jl are extendable, see [Developer Docs](@ref).

+Spaces are separated into `DisreteSpaces`, which by definition have a **finite** amount of **possible positions**, and continuous spaces.

+Discrete possibilities currently are:
 ```@docs
 GraphSpace
 GridSpace
 ```

-and the continuous version is
+and the continuous version is:
 ```@docs
 ContinuousSpace
 ```